marcuskwan/React-Insta-Clone/DAY_FOUR_README.md

 ### Daily Setup (Day IV)

-- By now you have been working on laying out your application, adding functionality and even building out a login system that only shows your app if a user is logged in.
-- Today we're going to be adding `styled-components` to our application.
+x- By now you have been working on laying out your application, adding functionality and even building out a login system that only shows your app if a user is logged in. x- Today we're going to be adding `styled-components` to our application.
 For more on the motivation behind this approach watch this [styled-components](https://youtu.be/bIK2NwoK9xk).

 #### Tasks (Day IV)